Mavs' Cuban relents on anthem after NBA reiterates policy - WTMJ

 “With NBA teams now in the process of welcoming fans back into their arenas, all teams will play the national anthem in keeping with longstanding league policy,” the league said.

-The Mavericks said they would play the anthem starting Wednesday night against Atlanta while releasing a statement from Cuban.
+The Mavericks said they would play the anthem starting Wednesday night against Atlanta, with releasing a statement.

 “We respect and always have respected the passion people have for the anthem and our country,” Cuban said.
 “But we also loudly hear the voices of those who feel that the anthem does not represent them.
 We feel that their voices need to be respected and heard, because they have not been.